Nodulaire/SCA-DPA/README.md

 # Implementation
 To be successful a DPA attack needs to follow a few steps:
-- Generate a huge amount of encryption/decryption operation with the target cryptosystem and key.
+- Generate a huge amount of encryption/decryption operations using the target cryptosystem and key.
-- For each operation get the power consumption and the I/O (clear text and/or cipher text)
+- Trace, for each operation, both power consumption and I/O (clear text and/or cipher text)
 - Take a byte from the SBOX output and use it as a separator.
-- Make the average of each sub group
+- Make the average out of each sub group.
-- Do the operation for each possible value of a byte (255).
+- Repeat operation for each possible value of a byte (255).
-- Take the highest value and enjoy finding a Bite of the key.
+- Take the highest average and enjoy finding a byte of the key.
-- Repeat for each byte if the key.
+- Repeat for each byte of the key.

 ## Matlab program